stimulusreflex/stimulus_reflex/README.md

   - Yes, it really is that simple.
 Just write your HTML page.
   - If you hit refresh, that works, too.
-  - There is no hidden gotcha.
+  - There's no hidden gotcha.

-> This library provides functionality similar to [Phoenix LiveView](https://youtu.be/Z2DU0qLfPIY?t=670) for Rails applications.

 ## Setup